Whimsical | Colorful | Approachable

 Let’s get the basics out of the way: where you live, how many kids, etc.,

-I live in the DFW Metroplex (Dallas-Fort Worth) with my husband and 3 kids (regularly forget the third — sorry kid!).
-Daughters are 8 and 5, son is 8-months-old.
-My firstborn, Mimi, is an 11-year-old Min Pin (miniature pinscher).
+I live in the Denver area with my husband and 3 kids (regularly forget the third — sorry kid!).
+Daughters are 9 and 6, my son is almost 2.
+My firstborn, Mimi, is a 12-year-old toothless Min Pin (miniature pinscher).

 Three words to describe your personal style.
 Go.